madhusmitapalai/madhusmitapalai/README.md

 - 👋 Hi, I’m @madhusmitapalai
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning frontend development.
-- 💞️ I’m looking to collaborate on frontend projects
+- 💞️ I’m looking to collaborate on frontend projects.

 <!---
 madhusmitapalai/madhusmitapalai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.